giorgi-o/SkinPeek/README.md

 1. Look up the language code for your language [here](https://discord.com/developers/docs/reference#locales) or [here](http://www.lingoes.net/en/translator/langcode.htm).
 2. Look in this repo's `languages` folder.
-3. If your language is already there, feel free to improve and modify it as much as you can.
-Otherwise if you're starting from scratch, copy the `en-GB.json` file and rename it to your language code.
+3. If your language is already there, feel free to improve and modify it as much as you can!
-4. Open the file and do the thing.
+4. Otherwise if you're starting from scratch, copy the `en-GB.json` and rename it to your language code.

 Once you're done translating, you can either [fork the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [open a GitHub pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), or you can just send me the JSON on discord and I'll upload it for you (with credit, of course).